 But even though the short and quick answer is the one you have read above – and that is probably enough for most travelers out there, I will still get a bit more in depth.
 Especially because if you’re looking to spend more than 30 days in the country and live there more longer term, you will need a visa.

 We already know that Almaty and Astana are interesting places in Kazakhstan, and I totally understand why you’d like to spend more time there.
 So let’s discuss the visa situation in Kazakhstan more in depth.

 PLEASE NOTE: This information is only accurate as of the date of this post.
 We’ve seen in 2020 how quickly the situation can change so make sure to double check with your embassy.

 (Of course, I don’t expect a 2020-like situation to ever happen again, but better be safe than sorry)

-If you are staying less than 15 days in Kazakhstan, other than for work or for religious work, you need a visa.
+If you are staying more than 30 days in Kazakhstan, you need a visa.
 If you need a work visa, that will be up to your company to acquire for you.
-As far as this “religious work” stuff…I mean, seriously?
+If not, you should go through all the trouble of getting your visa yourself.

 Entering With Your Kazakhstan Visa

 Now, when you go into the country, you’re going to have to register.
 Your entry information may say something about 90 days.
 THIS DOES NOT MEAN YOU CAN STAY 90 DAYS.